Tyrrell Pigrome

-Tyrrell Pigrome (born October 22, 1997) is an American professional gridiron football quarterback for the Potsdam Royals of the German Football League.
-He most recently played for the Ottawa Redblacks of the Canadian Football League (CFL).
-He played college football for Maryland, Western Kentucky, Ole Miss, and Towson.
-He also played for the Winnipeg Blue Bombers.
+Tyrrell Pigrome (born October 22, 1997) is an American professional football quarterback for the Potsdam Royals of the German Football League.
+He played college football for the Maryland Terrapins, Western Kentucky Hilltoppers, Ole Miss Rebels, and Towson Tigers.
+He also played for the Winnipeg Blue Bombers and Ottawa Redblacks of the Canadian Football League (CFL).

-Early life and high school
+Early life

 Pigrome was born on October 22, 1997, in Birmingham, Alabama.
 He attended Clay-Chalkville High School in Clay, Alabama, where he also played high school football.

 As a junior, Pigrome lead the team to a state championship title while also throwing for 31 touchdowns and rushing for another 18.
 As a senior in 2015 he was named as the 2015 Gatorade Alabama Player of the Year.
 He was also a two-time Alabama Mr. Football runner-up, named the Alabama 6A Offensive Player of the Year, and appeared in the Alabama/Mississippi All-Star Game.
 He committed to play college football for Maryland.